SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: matchmakingfunnies, mmfunnies, Funnies

 - **%geteveryrolemenu**
-  - Info: **Moderator only.** Gets you every role menu entry currently saved.
+  - Info: **Slash version available.
+Moderator only.** Gets you every role menu entry currently saved.

 - **%help** `<command: Optional>`
   - Info: **Slash version available.** Shows you Info about a specified command.
 If you do not specify a command you will get the help menu, which is broken into a dropdown cause there were too many commands to list.
 Available dropdowns are: Moderation, Admin Utility, Info, Matchmaking, Profile, Utility, Miscellaneous, and Fun.
 The text-based version will show you if you can run this command, the slash based version cannot do so due of a discord limitation.